-Financial key performance indicators
+Financial key performance indicators (KPIs)

-The operating profit has decreased to £5.2 million (2020: £5.4 million).
-The operating profit has slightly decreased due to cost pressures on the business.
-These pressures are being felt across the industry and management are working on strategies to address this.
-Management consider that the operating profits remains in a strong position.
+The operating profit has increased to £8.6 million (2021: £5.2 million).
+The operating profit has been driven up by an increase in sales prices and volumes and we all tight cost control.
+Management consider that the operating profits are in a strong position.